 - Interested – be an active, involved listener

 - Validate – show sympathy, empathy, and concern

 - Easy manner – be calm and relaxed in conversation

-TIPP: The TIPP acronym is a distress tolerance skill, meant to be used when emotions are overwhelming.
-The aspects in the DBT TIPP skill can help alleviate acute distress- like a surge of anxiety or uncontrollable tears.
+TIPP: The TIPP acronym is a distress tolerance skill meant to be used when emotions are overwhelming.
+The aspects of the DBT TIPP skill can help alleviate acute distress, like a surge of anxiety or uncontrollable tears.
 TIPP stands for:

 - Temperature: This skill involves “tipping” the body’s temperature in the other direction, typically with cold water splashed on a face.